Zakaarus/Elden-Ring_Magic-Selector/README.md

 I rushed this out but even then it took me like.
-19 days of figuring stuff out.
+19 days of figuring stuff out (this is my first time using rust + making a .dll mod).
 I'll get to fixing it eventuallyy

 ty to people on discord for being patient with me and answering my questions